Algarve-Tourist.com

 The city walls of Faro date from the Moorish era and encircle the entire Cidade Velha

 A seven-night stay is perfect for spending an entire holiday based in Faro.
-This option utilises the excellent public transport network to explore the central Algarve via day trips, while being based in a cosmopolitan city.
+With the city's excellent public transport connections, you can explore the central Algarve via day trips while being based in a cosmopolitan city.
+From Faro, it is possible to take day trips to Olhão, Tavira, Loulé, Albufeira and Vilamoura, while longer train journeys connect to Silves and Lagos.

 The Arco do Repouso gateway leading into the Cidade Velha.